Skip to content

 Does Holmes County, Florida sell tax liens or tax deeds?

-- Holmes County follows Florida's hybrid system.
-The Tax Collector sells tax-lien certificates each year, and the Clerk of the Circuit Court holds tax deed auctions on parcels whose certificates go unredeemed after about two years.
+Holmes County follows Florida's hybrid system.
+The County Tax Collector sells tax lien certificates, and the Clerk of the Circuit Court handles the tax deed sale on parcels whose certificates go unredeemed.

 When is the Holmes County tax certificate sale?